Diagram of the Federal Government and American Union

-The Diagram of the Federal Government and American Union is an organizational chart of the Federal Government and the American Union designed by N. Mendal Shafer, and published circa July 15, 1862.
+The Diagram of the Federal Government and American Union is an organizational chart of the Federal government of the United States and the American Union designed by N. Mendal Shafer, and published July 1862 during the American Civil War.

-By the end of the American Civil War in 1865, the political landscape was radically altered and the diagram was probably outdated.
+The political landscape was radically altered and the diagram was probably outdated.
 The diagram eventually ended up in the archives of the US Library of Congress.

 Overview

 The Diagram of the Federal Government and American Union was intended to show the whole of the US Federal government and the relationships between its different parts.
 It shows the outline of 42 states and Indian Territory, a Civil War battle scene, and Liberty holding U.S. flag and sword riding on the back of an eagle, Abraham Lincoln and his cabinet (the secretaries linked to images of the Army, Navy, Treasury, Interior, P.O.
 Dept., and State Department) representing the "Executive" branch, the Senate and the House of Representatives representing the "Legislative" branch, and the Supreme Court representing the "Judicial" branch of the federal government.
 Also, its portraits of "The seven builders and leading spirits of the revolution."

 The diagram is designed by Noah Mendal Shafer, who was an attorney, counsellor at law and inventor.
 He held office at Masonic Temple in Cincinnati.
 Onion (2014) interpreted that Mendal Shafer aimed "to end the conflict between North and South through education.
 'The object' of the chart, Shafer writes, 'is to make the subject of Government familiar to the masses.'
 Familiarity, he intimates, would solve the problems that the nation was experiencing; the implication is that secessionists (and, perhaps, people living in the North who didn’t support the war) just didn’t comprehend the government’s purpose."

 The Diagram was published in two editions: